 As with every life cycle there is a beginning.
 With our Flying Flowers it begins with an egg, which then hatches into it's second form of life,the Larval stage- commonly called a caterpillar.
 This page shows some of the caterpillars we find in the garden.

-This Monarch Larvae is enjoying a native Milkweed which is the required host plant for the Monarch .
-Check out the small brown cylinder on the leaf- yes, that is frass ( caterpillar waste).
+This Monarch Larvae is enjoying a native Milkweed.
+Check out the small brown cylinder on the leaf, that is frass ( caterpillar waste).

-Passion flower and a Spangled Frittilary.
+Spangled Frittilary on a Passion Flower.
 These passion flowers are the hardy variety and are a butterfly magnet, both as a host and nectar planting.

-Fennel provides the food source for the Anise Swallowtail.
+Fennel provides the food source for the Black Swallowtail.

 Spicebush caterpillars enjoying a spicebush leaf.